Gurusj/javaTraining/README.md

   > Phone number regular expression to match Phone Number of All Country Formats:</br>
      a) The country code prefix starts with ‘+’ and has 1-3 digits.</br>
      b) Most of the countries have the last 4 digits after a hyphen(-).</br>
+ 11. SimpleException class is to demonstrate the simple try and catch blocks and to display the exception handled by the catch block.
+ 12. ExceptionTest class is to demonstrate thenested try-catch blocks.
+ 13. FinallyException class is to demonstrate finally block along with try and catch blocks to execute the mandatory statements or function.
+ 14. ThrowExceptionTest class is to demonstrate user defined exceptions using throw keyword.</br>
+   > Constraints to follow while defining user defined exceptions/customized exception:</br>
+     1. Class must be extended by Exception class. </br>
+     2. Class must call the super class constructor.</br>